mahdiz/git-learn/README.md

 # Learning Git

 ### HEAD
-the current commit your repository is on.
+The current commit your repository is on.
 Most of the time HEAD points to the latest commit in your branch.

 ### master
 The name of the default branch that git creates for you when first creating a repo.
 In most cases, "master" means "the main branch".